Android-Academy-Global/fundamentals-2020-homework/workshop/workshop4.md

 ## TODO 4.0.5

-Run all unit tests to make sure everyting works.
+Run all unit tests to make sure that everyting works.

-# TODO 4.1 Let's create test to test mapping of released today movie
+# TODO 4.1 Handle a movie that is released today

+We're on a red stage.
+Our goal is to create a test that tests today's movie mapping.
+The test should fail because the case isn't implemented yet.

 ## TODO 4.1.0